MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: MedForge-90K Dataset

 We aim to annotate forged images with accurate and professional rationales.
 To achieve this, we engaged medical experts to formulate a comprehensive detection guideline.
 As shown in the ``Expert Forgery Guidelines'' in Figure \ref{fig:MedForge-90K}, this guideline is structured into two pillars: General Principles (universal biomedical principles) and Modality-Specific Principles (specific constraints for MRI, Fundus, and CXR).
-During annotation, the guidelines are injected into the MLLM's prompt.
-By explicitly grounding the model on these criteria, we enforce a \textbf{hierarchical reasoning mechanism} on medical forgeries across three levels: \\ 1. \textbf{Image Physics \& Texture}: Following the \textit{General Principles}, the model detects low-level anomalies such as inconsistent noise distribution, inpainting traces, and unnatural boundaries. \\ 2. \textbf{Anatomical Structure}: Based on the \textit{Modality-Specific Criteria}, the model verifies morphological correctness, such as vascular continuity in fundus photography or gyral symmetry in brain MRI.\\ 3. \textbf{Pathological Logic}: Integrating the core philosophy of ``Biological Interconnectivity'' from the guidelines, the model validates high-level plausibility, rejecting lesions that lack necessary secondary effects (e.g., mass effect, edema) or violate chronological disease evolution.
+During annotation, these guidelines are incorporated into the MLLM prompt, enabling \textbf{hierarchical expert-aligned reasoning} over medical forgeries at three levels: \\ 1. \textbf{Image Physics \& Texture}: Following the \textit{General Principles}, the model detects low-level anomalies such as inconsistent noise distribution, inpainting traces, and unnatural boundaries. \\ 2. \textbf{Anatomical Structure}: Based on the \textit{Modality-Specific Criteria}, the model verifies morphological correctness, such as vascular continuity in fundus photography or gyral symmetry in brain MRI.\\ 3. \textbf{Pathological Logic}: Integrating the core philosophy of ``Biological Interconnectivity'' from the guidelines, the model validates high-level plausibility, rejecting lesions that lack necessary secondary effects (e.g., mass effect, edema) or violate chronological disease evolution.

-The above human expert-guided protocol steers the generated rationales toward clinically meaningful diagnostic reasoning.
+The above expert-aligned protocol steers the generated rationales toward clinically meaningful diagnostic reasoning.
 Following recent practice~\cite{holmes,sida}, we use an MLLM (Gemini 2.5 Pro) to automate annotation.
-To reduce visual hallucinations and enforce the medical principles described above, we adopt a \textit{forgery-grounded} annotation strategy.
-Concretely, we apply Change Vector Analysis (CVA)~\cite{cva} to compute a per-pixel change magnitude, $|\mathbf{I}{\text{forged}}-\mathbf{I}{\text{real}}|$.
-We then threshold high-response regions to obtain a manipulation mask, which is finally converted into bounding-box (bbox) coordinates as Eq.~\ref{e1}.
+To reduce visual hallucinations and enforce the medical principles described above, we adopt a \textit{forgery-grounded} annotation strategy by applying Change Vector Analysis (CVA)~\cite{cva} to compute a per-pixel change magnitude, $|\mathbf{I}_{\text{forged}}-\mathbf{I}_{\text{real}}|$.
+We then threshold high-response regions to obtain a manipulation mask, which is finally converted into bounding box (bbox) coordinates as Eq.~\ref{e1}.

 These modified regions serve as the key visual components of forgery signs.
 To generate high-quality annotations, we integrate these CVA-derived coordinates with the hierarchical expert guidelines to construct a \textbf{visually-grounded reasoning prompt}.